Tommy Farrell (footballer, born 1937)

 Farrell also made one appearance for the Republic of Ireland B in 1960 having already played for his country at schoolboy and youth level.
 He broke his nose while touring the US in the summer of 1961.

-Farrell won his first FAI Cup medal in 1962 alongside his brother Eamonn.
+Farrell won his first FAI Cup medal in 1962 alongside his brother Eamon.
 He shared a benefit game with Tony Byrne in May 1965.

 In December 1965 Farrell was suspended by Rovers for a breach of discipline.
 He signed for Waterford United in December 1966.